StarLadder Budapest Major 2025: Stage 1

-Stage 1 will feature sixteen directly invited teams based on their Valve Regional Standings, competing in a Swiss-system bracket.
-Teams will be initially seeded according to their Valve Regional Standing, with further matches seeded according to a team's Buchholz score.
-Sixteen teams will compete for eight Stage 2 spots, with all matches besides elimination and progression matches, which are bests-of-three, being bests-of-one.
+Stage 1 featured sixteen directly invited teams based on their global Valve Regional Standings, competing in a Swiss-system bracket.
+Teams were initially seeded according to their Valve Regional Standing, with further matches seeded according to a team's Buchholz score.
+Sixteen teams competed for eight Stage 2 spots, with all matches besides elimination and progression matches, which are bests-of-three, being bests-of-one.

-Stage 1 will be played from November 24 to November 27, 2025.
+Stage 1 was played from November 24 to November 27, 2025.